-The Hudson Yards will also come equipped with a small public school for its residents and children in the surrounding areas, it’s literally a brand new neighborhood.
-With all of these exciting new improvements on their way I’m sure you’re wondering when you can check it all out, and I have some good news.
+Hudson Yards will also have a small public school for its residents and children in the surrounding areas, it’s literally a brand new neighborhood in an area that has never before had subway service.

-Many of the Hudson Yard’s features will be available to the public by 2019, with a few areas scheduled to be completed as late as 2022.
-However, with the magnitude of this project in mind, this completion date is coming up fast.
-So next time you’re in New York, make sure to check on the status of the Hudson Yards, because it is set to become one of America’s most popular destinations!
+Many of the Hudson Yard’s features will be available to the public now, with a few areas scheduled to be completed as late as 2022.
+So next time you’re in New York, make sure to check on the status of the Hudson Yards because it is set to become one of America’s most popular destinations!